Luos-io/Documentation/src/pages/low/containers/streaming.md

         pub_msg.header.target_mode = ID;
         pub_msg.header.target = msg->header.source;
         pub_msg.header.cmd = ANGULAR_POSITION;
-        luos_send_streaming(container, &pub_msg, &measurement);
+        Luos_SendStreaming(container, &pub_msg, &measurement);
     }
 }
 ```
-The `luos_send_streaming` function sends data available on your streaming channel.
+The `Luos_SendStreaming` function sends data available on your streaming channel.
 You can continue to feed your channel with samples at the same time.

 > **Warning:** This example doesn't work if your container is configured as real-time.
 Please read [Real-time configuration page](/pages/low/containers/rt-config.md) for more informations.